Skip to main content Skip to secondary navigation

 Family Courtyard Communities

-Stanford students living on campus are automatically included in communication sent from the Front Desk.
-We highly recommend that non-student spouse/partners also opt-in to the email list to receive important communication from housing by calling or visiting the EV Front Desk.
+Stanford students living on campus are automatically included in communication sent from the Housing Service Centers.
+We highly recommend that non-student spouse/partners also opt-in to the email list to receive important communication from housing by calling or visiting the Housing Service Centers.
 CAs in each courtyard maintain their own local listservs which you can opt-in or opt-out.
 For additional information about Graduate Housing and living on campus, please visit Residential and Dining Enterprises.

 Parking & Transportation Services

-Graduate students who plan to have a car while living on campus are required to purchase a parking permit from Parking and Transportation Services (P&TS).
+Graduate students who plan to have a car while living on campus are required to purchase a residential parking permit from Parking and Transportation Services (P&TS).
+Graduate Students living on campus with children have access to “EVF” permits.
 Students are allowed to purchase a maximum of two parking permits.
 Access to additional parking permits may require parking further away from Escondido Village.
-Stanford also offers free transportation around campus and to specific off campus locations via the Maguerite Shuttle.
-Stanford is ranked as a Platinum Bicycle Friendly University with many students, faculty and staff using bicyles to navigate the community.
-The P&TS website has helpful information on bicyle safety and maintenance on campus.
+Stanford also offers free transportation around campus and to specific off campus locations via the Marguerite Shuttle.
+Stanford is ranked as a Platinum Bicycle Friendly University with many students, faculty and staff using bicycles to navigate the community.
+The P&TS website has helpful information on bicycle safety and maintenance on campus.

 A young community member enjoys the available treats at the GLO picnic.